-- ETHERNET A connects the control surface to the Nova73 Router Module. - Control Surface Power mains connections to the console frame. - Nova73 Power mains connections to the Nova73 frame.
+- ETHERNET A connects the control surface to the Nova73 Router Module. - Control Surface Power connections to and from the console's external PSU. - Nova73 Power mains connections to the Nova73 frame.

 Other connections can be made as they are required.